marciovrl/behave-report/README.md

 ### `make help`

-Displays all options for the project's make commands. <br>
+Displays all options for the project's make commands.